CabraKill/goHome/README.md

 # goHome
-A go project to serve as home center of utilities.
+A golang project to serve as home center of utilities.